 Introduction to the web site

-Una página dedicada al área cántabra de Matienzo en el norte de España y más concretamente a los estudios espeleológicos allí desarrollados por las Expediciones Espeleológicas de Matienzo durante los pasados 40 años aproximadamente.
+Una página dedicada al área cántabra de Matienzo en el norte de España y más concretamente a los estudios espeleológicos allí desarrollados por el proyecto espeleológico de Matienzo durante los últimos 60 años aproximadamente.

-A page dedicated to the Matienzo area of Cantabria, northern Spain and in particular to the caving and cave science undertaken there by The Matienzo Caving Expeditions over the past 40 years or so.
+A page dedicated to the Matienzo area of Cantabria, northern Spain and, in particular, to the caving and cave science undertaken there by the Matienzo Caves Project over the past 60 years or so.

 The numerous contributors to the web site and to other Matienzo publications are acknowledged here.

-The web site was started in 2001? by Juan Corrin and Andy Quin and is updated as regularly as possible, especially with up-to-date expedition articles, cave descriptions, surveys and photos.
+The web site was started in May 1997 by Juan Corrin and Andy Quin and is now updated as regularly as possible by Juan Corrin, especially with up-to-date expedition articles, cave descriptions, surveys and photos.
 From 2014, the site is hosted at one.com although previously at the Geography Department, University of Lancaster through Andy Quin (Departmental Superintendent) and Paul Williams (IT Officer).

 All comments, criticisms, suggestions for improvement and contributions (photographs, articles, cave surveys etc) should be made to the webmaster, Juan Corrin. (firstname.lastname@example.org).